MoonHighway/learning-react/chapter-01/readme.md

 $ sudo npm install -g yarn
 ```

-Finally, there are some nice options for switching node versions.
+Finally, there are some nice options for switching Node versions.
 This is not required, but you can
 optionally install one of these version mangers:

 * [Install Node Version Manager - mac only (optional)](https://github.com/creationix/nvm)